Pristiphora erichsonii - Pristiphora erichsonii group

 Males are extremely rare.
 The females have a red banded abdomen and extensively pale antennae.
 The female can also be determined by the characteristics of the saw and sawsheath.

-Larval food plant is European larch and Japanese and American larch were introduced.
+Pristiphora erichsonii larval food plant is European larch and Japanese and American larch where introduced.
 Larvae can be sporadically abundant and destructive.

 Size: 8.5 - 9.5mm